Esthappan

 Esthappan is a 1980 Malayalam film written and directed by G. Aravindan.
 Aravindan also co-composed the music and edited the film.
 Rajan Kakkanadan, Krishnapuram Leela, Sudharma and Shobhana form the cast.
-The film blends together the Biblical story of the deeds of Christ and the way society responded to him, with the life of Esthappan, whose life mystified others.
 It won the Kerala State Film Awards for Best Film and Best Director.

 Plot

 Esthappan, a fisherman lives in a seashore colony of fishermen.
-To the fisherfolk of the coastal Christian village, he is at once an eccentric simpleton, a possessed soothsayer and faith healer, and a Satanic grave stealer.
-Esthappan's story unfolds through narrations of other fishermen about the miracles created by him.
-Through the contradictory statements of these people, a mystical figure of Esthappan unfolds.

 The first sequence of Esthappan is a long shot of Esthappan walking by the seashore, which creates an illusory feeling that he is walking over the waves and crossing the sea.
 Esthappan's miraculous acts like printing his own money and drinking whisky without getting drunk are narrated by people.

 He is described as a prophet, miraculous healer, thief and charlatan by different people.
 Finally when the disappearance of Esthappan from the colony creates concern among fellow fishermen, the priest of the church consoles them that Esthappan would definitely come back.